-- \checkmark Initial interview with the client. - ✓ Educate client about personal injury claims. - ✓ Gather documentary evidence including police accident reports, medical records and bills.
+- ✓ Initial interview with the client. - ✓ Educate client about personal injury claims. - ✓ Gather documentary evidence including police reports, medical records and bills. - ✓ Analyze the client's insurance policy to see whether there are any coverage's which the client has that may pay all or a portion of the medical bills while the claim is pending.

-- ✓ Analyze the client's insurance policy to see whether there are any coverage's which the client has that may pay all or a portion of the medical bills while the claim is pending. - ✓ Analyze the client's insurance coverage and make suggestions as to what coverage should be purchased for future protection. - ✓ Interview known witnesses. - \checkmark Collect other evidence, such as photographs of the accident scene. - ✓ Analyze the legal issues, such as contributory negligence and assumption of risk. - ✓ Talk to the client's physicians or obtain written reports from them to fully understand the client's condition. - ✓ Analyze the client's health insurance policy or welfare benefit plan to ascertain whether any money they spent to pay your bills must be repaid. - ✓ Analyze the validity of any liens on the case.
-Doctors, insurance companies, welfare benefit plans and employers may assert that they are entitled to all or part of the client's recovery. - ✓ Contact the insurance company to put them on notice of the claim, if this has not already been done. - ✓ Decide with the client whether an attempt will be made to negotiate the case with the insurance company or whether suit shall be filed. - \checkmark If suit is filed, prepare the client for deposition. - ✓ Prepare questions and take deposition of the defendant and any other relevant witnesses. - ✓ Provide to the defendant all pertinent data and documents for the claim, such as medical bills, medical records, and tax returns. - ✓ Go to Court for status conferences with the Judge handling this matter; go to Court to set discovery schedules and to set a trial date. - ✓ Prepare for trial and/or settlement before trial. - \checkmark Prepare the client and witnesses for trial. - \checkmark Organize the preparation of medical exhibits for trial.
+- ✓ Interview known witnesses. - ✓ Collect other evidence, such as photographs of the scene. - ✓ Analyze the legal issues, such as contributory negligence and assumption of risk. - ✓ Talk to the client's physicians or obtain written reports from them to fully understand the client's condition. - ✓ Analyze the client's health insurance policy or welfare benefit plan to ascertain whether any money they spent to pay your bills must be repaid. - ✓ Analyze the validity of any liens on the case.
+Doctors, insurance companies, welfare benefit plans and employers may assert that they are entitled to all or part of the client's recovery. - ✓ Contact the camp's insurance company to put them on notice of the claim, if this has not already been done. - ✓ Decide with the client whether an attempt will be made to negotiate the case with the insurance company or whether suit shall be filed. - ✓ If suit is filed, prepare the client for deposition. - ✓ Prepare questions and take deposition of the defendant and any other relevant witnesses. - ✓ Provide to the defendant all pertinent data and documents for the claim, such as medical bills, medical records, and tax returns. - ✓ Go to Court for status conferences with the Judge handling this matter; go to Court to set discovery schedules and to set a trial date. - ✓ Prepare for trial and/or settlement before trial. - ✓ Prepare the client and witnesses for trial. - ✓ Organize the preparation of medical exhibits for trial. - ✓ Organize the preparation of demonstrative exhibits for trial. - ✓ Prepare for mediation and/or arbitration. - ✓ Prepare briefs and motions to file with the Court to eliminate surprises at trial.

-- \checkmark Organize the preparation of demonstrative exhibits for trial. - ✓ Prepare for mediation and/or arbitration. - ✓ Prepare briefs and motions to file with the Court to eliminate surprises at trial. - \checkmark Take the case to trial with a jury. - ✓ Analyze the jury's verdict to determine if either side has good grounds to appeal the verdict. - ✓ Make recommendations to the client as to whether or not to appeal the case (our retainer agreement with you does not obligate us to participate in any appeal).
+- ✓ Take the case to trial with a jury. - ✓ Analyze the jury's verdict to determine if either side has good grounds to appeal the verdict. - ✓ Make recommendations to the client as to whether or not to appeal the case (our retainer agreement with you does not obligate us to participate in any appeal).